shastazazz/maxie.rodeo/_posts/2025-10-25-HomeRange.md

 <img src="/assets/img/home_on_the_range_full.png" alt="Home on the Range as seein in Chimera issue 1, along with the central image of the fan-zine." width="790">

-As part of _Chimera_,

-This piece has also been published in LURCH issue 4: BITE, and as a pocket-sized My Own Private Idaho fan-zine.
+The center piece of _Chimera_ is called the Ampersand.
+For issue 1, the Ampersand piece was a removable accordion-fold poem by Aspen Hansen, tucked into a central folder.
+As part of the inaugural issue of the _Chimera_ zine, the reverse side of the Ampersand folder invited readers to "graft in" their own work.
+"Home on the Range" has also been published in LURCH issue 4: BITE, and as a pocket-sized My Own Private Idaho fan-zine.
+The fan-zine edition fits in the central Ampersand, and that is what you see lying across the work as-displayed in _Chimera_.

 This piece has previously been rejected by: